AkashLak/asksql_markets/README.md

 ## Agent Architecture

-Fixed generate→execute→explain pipeline (not a ReAct loop — more reliable across model sizes):
+Fixed generate→execute→explain pipeline (not a ReAct loop, and more reliable across model sizes):

 ```
 Question